-Rich Talmo is a founding partner of Ascend Partners Group.
-After his recent retirement from Palomar College in San Diego, California, he joined the firm in a full-time, active capacity.
+Rich Talmo is a founding partner of Ascend Partners Group and was recently appointed by firm partners as the Managing Partner.
 Rich is an experienced fundraising professional who provides clients with effective, field-proven, executable strategies in the areas of fundraising, organizational management, executive coaching and executive recruiting.

 During his 35-year career, Rich held senior management and executive positions with the American Cancer Society, San Diego State University, Menlo College, Chabot College and most recently with Palomar College in San Diego, California.